MatthewSerre/jekyll_mtg/README.md

 {% link_card name="Obliterate" set="INV" contents="Obliterate (the one with the good flavor text) %}
 ```

+If no card is found from the query to Scryfall, whether because the card name is misspelled significantly or the wrong set code is specified or no card with the specified name exists, then the output of the conversion process is the value of `contents` (if specified) or `name`.

 ### Coming Soon

-Embed a card image
+- Embed a card image
-Render a full deck list
+- Render a full deck list

 ## Development